orinocoz/mkhost/README.md

      | ssh my-remote-user@my-remote-host tar --one-top-level=mkhost-repo -xvf - -C /home/my-remote-user/
    ```

-3. Login to the remote host and run:
+3. Login to the (remote) mail host and run:

    ```
    mkhost.py
    ```

+   This will configure the mail server.

 # TODO